rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

 dies.

 When RabbitMQ quits or crashes it will forget the queues and messages unless you tell it not to.
+Two things are required to make sure that messages aren't lost: we need to mark both a queue and messages as durable.

 First, we need to make sure that Rabbit will never loose our `test` queue.
 In order to do so, we need to declare it as _durable_: